Even When It Hurts

 In verse 2 it says, “Then the Lord said to Joshua, “See, I have delivered Jericho into your hands, along with its king and its fighting men.”

 God spoke this promise to Joshua BEFORE they had the land.
 God gave Joshua a long list of instructions on what needed to happen before he saw the victory come to fruition.
 However, the victory was already his.
 The last commandment God gave Joshua was to have the people shout after all the necessary steps took place.
-After Joshua and his people were faithful with their commandments in doing everything the Lord had asked, it was finally time to shout.
+After Joshua and his people were faithful to their commandments in doing everything the Lord had asked, it was finally time to shout.
 When they shouted, the walls of Jericho came crashing down and Joshua and his men claimed Jericho just as God had said.

 What walls do you need to be shouting down through praise to claim the promises that God has already given you?